-- (3) The Goal-Area.
+(3) The Goal-Area.
 At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 6 yards from each goal-post.
 These shall extend into the field of play for a distance of 6 yards and shall be joined by a line drawn parallel with the goal-line.
-Each of the spaces enclosed by these lines and the goal-line shall be called a goal-area. - (4) The Penalty-Area.
-At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 18 yards from each goal-post.
+Each of the spaces enclosed by these lines and the goal-line shall be called a goal-area.

+(4) The Penalty-Area.
+At each end of the field of play two lines shall be drawn at right-angles to the goal-line.
+18 vards from each goal-post.
 These shall extend into the field of play for a distance of 18 yards and shall be joined by a line drawn parallel with the goal-line.
 Each of the spaces enclosed by these lines and the goal-line shall be called a penaltyarea.
 A suitable mark shall be made within each penalty area, 12 yards from the mid-point of the goal-line, measured along an undrawn line at right angles thereto.
 These shall be the penalty-kick marks.
-From each penalty-kick mark an arc of a circle, having a radius of 10 yards, shall be drawn outside the penaltyarea. - (5) The Corner-Area.
-From each corner-flag post a quarter circle, having a radius of 1 yard, shall be drawn inside the field of play. - (6) The Goals.
+From each penalty-kick mark an arc of a circle, having a radius of 10 yards, shall be drawn outside the penalty-area.

+(5) The Corner-Area.
+From each cornerflag post a quarter circle, having a radius of 1 yard, shall be drawn inside the field of play.

+(6) The Goals.
 The goals shall be placed on the centre of each goal-line and shall consist of two upright posts, equidistant from the corner-flags and 8 yards apart (inside measurement), joined by a horizontal cross-bar the lower edge of which shall be 8 ft. from the ground.
-The width and depth of the goal-posts and the width and depth of the cross-bars shall not be less than 4 inches (10 cm.) and not exceed 5 inches (12 cm.)
+The width and depth of the goal-posts and the width and depth of the crossbars shall not exceed 5 inches (12 cm.).
+The goal-posts and the cross-bars shall have the same width.

 Nets may be attached to the posts, cross-bars and ground behind the goals.
-They should be appropriately supported and be so placed as to allow the goal-keeper ample room.
+They should be appropriately supported and be so placed as to allow the goalkeeper ample room.